 Kim Patch is a user interface expert, writer, editor, software developer, and musician.
-She’s been using speech input since its earliest days on the desktop, and developed Redstart Systems’s Utter Command add-on that speeds Dragon speech input for command-and-control.
-She’s an invited expert and Mobile Accessibility Task Force cofacilitator for the World Wide Web Consortium (W3C) Accessibility Initiative.
-She’s also lead researcher for the Rutherfurd Living History program at Duke University’s DeWitt Wallace Center for Media & Democracy, where she’s working on interactive transcripts.
+She writes the PatchonTech.com blog.
+Kim has been using speech input for 25 years, and developed the Utter Command add-on that speeds Dragon speech input for command-and-control.
+She's an invited expert and Mobile Accessibility Task Force cofacilitator for the World Wide Web Consortium (W3C) Accessibility Initiative.
+Kim architected a system for interactive transcripts as lead researcher for Duke University’s Rutherfurd Living History program, and helped PBS Frontline build a similar system.
 Kim got her start 30 years ago as a metro reporter in Washington D.C. for United Press International, and later founded the Internet beat as a Senior Editor at PC Week.
-She’s freelanced for many publications including the Associated Press, Reuters, the Boston Globe, the San Jose Mercury News, and Technology Review.
+She's freelanced for many publications including the Associated Press, Reuters, the Boston Globe, the San Jose Mercury News, and Technology Review.